se-tuebingen/effect-jit-artifact/README.md

 - run `cmake .`
 - run `make`

-## Notes for non-x64_64
+## Notes for MacOS
-- The `stack.yaml` file in `koka/` specifies the architecture explicitly, so this needs to be changed.
-  Then, everything should also work on `aarch64`, e.g.
+- On MacOS, the package for mlton does not work, so it will have to be installed manually (e.g. via brew)